act-rules/act-rules.github.io/_rules/SC3-1-2-lang-valid.md

 #### Passed example 3

-The `lang` attribute has a value that is not the empty string ("") and has a valid primary language subtag.
+The `lang` attribute has a value that is not empty ("") and has a valid primary language subtag.
 The region section in the value is ignored by the rule.

 ```html
 <html>